Ok, so what to do? First thing is to prepare for your

 cats' dominant color.
 The stripes may remain near the legs,

 tail and head.
 A dark stripe along the cats back and tail is

 normal, but will fade with age.
 Other cats that change color as

 they age are the Siamese and Burmese.
 With these breeds, the

 facial mask spreads over the face and darkens with age.
 So will

 your white kitten change in color, it depends, but probably not.

 Hi Simba, I have recently purchased an adorable kitty.

 There are many tight areas in my house where my kitten can sneak into.
 I can never

-find her and I'm always scared that she'll get stuck.
+find her and I am always scared that she will get stuck.